department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/punctuation.md

 # Punctuation
 We follow standard American English and AP Style on VA.gov.
 Areas where we differ are listed below.

+#### Ampersands

+Don't use ampersands (&) in headers or body copy.
+Spell out “and.”
+Exceptions are when it's part of a proper noun such as a program name.
+Example: Vocational Rehabilitation and Employment (VR&E) program.

 #### Commas